Today I want to turn my attention to non-alcoholic fatty liver disease (NAFLD).

 Dietary factors that I believe predispose to NAFLD include alcohol, gluten, dietary lectins, polyunsaturated fats, especially from omega 6 vegetable oils and fructose.
 All these substances cause disturbances in intestinal bacterial populations as outlined here and here.

-A series of posts by Chris Masterjohn at the Daily Lipid blog covered this topic a couple of years back, and you can read the first post here.
+A series of posts by Chris Masterjohn at the Daily Lipid blog covered this topic a couple of years back.
 I’m in total agreement with Chris that choline is a very important factor as it’s pretty much impossible to induce fatty liver in a lab rodent in the presence of adequate dietary choline.
 However, I don’t believe choline deficiency can shoulder the entire blame, especially in regards to explaining insulin resistance.

 Choline can be synthesized from the amino acid methionine which is abundant in eggs, meat, wheat (boo hiss) and brazil nuts, but not everyone converts it efficiently.
 Betaine, folate and B6 are also important in that they spare choline.
 However, this assumes that you have the digestive capacity to get these important nutrients from your diet.